 Persons Recommended for Seasonal Influenza Vaccination

-Everyone 6 months of age and older should get vaccinated against the flu.
-Vaccination should begin as soon as the vaccine is available.
+Everyone 6 months of age and older should get a flu shot every year as soon as the vaccine is available, with rare exceptions.

-- Women who are or will be pregnant during influenza season;
+- Women who are, or who will be, pregnant during flu season;

 - American Indians and Alaskan Natives;